rtbrick/bdsSnmpAdaptor/README.md

           authKey: authKey123
 ```

-bdsSnmpTrapAdaptor.yml holds the config attribute for notification
+The `bdsSnmpTrapAdaptor.yml` file holds the config attribute for SNMP notifications.
-operations.
 The format will change, when moving to deployment architecture.

 ```shell
 vim bdsSnmpRetrieveAdaptor.yml